Skip to content

 • The daemon binds to the loopback interface by default.
 For remote access, prefer SSH tunneling or a TLS reverse proxy.

-• If you enable access protection, supply the appropriate credentials/headers as shown in the OpenAPI explorer.
+• If you enable access protection, supply the appropriate credentials/headers as shown in the OpenAPI explorer and Access Protection.

 REST API Code example โ€‹